 May 29, 2020

-In just two months the environment in America has completely transformed leaving many to face uncertainty.
-There are 40 million Americans that have lost their jobs with an unemployment rate of 14.7%.
-Many people have been distraught from layoffs while others like me are recent graduates just entering the job market.
-As we now start reopening and restart our economy we must stay determined to prosper.
+In just two months, the environment in America has completely transformed, leaving many to face uncertainty.
+There are 40 million Americans that have lost their jobs, with an unemployment rate of 14.7%.
+Many people have been distraught from layoffs, while others like me are recent graduates just entering the job market.
+As we now start reopening and restarting our economy, we must stay determined to prosper.

-From a young age, I was told that in order to succeed I had to show respect, compassion, and empathy to make a positive difference.
+From a young age, I was told that to succeed I had to show respect, compassion, and empathy.
 I strive to live a life of meaning for myself and others around me.
 I strive to show kindness, respect, and concern for my family, peers, and even strangers.
-I also always maintain a sense of appreciation of the world around me and have a sense of humor.
+I also maintain a sense of appreciation for the world around me and have a sense of humor.
 My journey has had its ups and downs.
 I embraced challenges along the road and celebrated when I solved them.

 The Strategy in Action (STRT 4501) consulting case project worked as an excellent investment in my journey towards my vision.
 I was able to see how other family businesses operate.

 Having a team member connected with the company, helped me relate on a personal level.
-I saw the dialogue between generations and how suggestions can be appropriately implemented.
-Reading deep into the history of the company and the recommendations we made provided me with examples of what my own family can do.
-Mainly, I connected on how both my family business and NIRU are in a mature phase.
+I saw the dialogue between generations.
+I also saw how suggestions can be appropriately implemented.
+Reading deep into the history of the company and the recommendations we made, provided me with examples of what my own family can do.
+Mainly, I connected with how both my family business and NIRU are in a mature phase.
 NIRU had to make tough decisions to remain competitive.
-The suggestion we made I hope will help NIRU make those decisions.
+The suggestion we made, I hope, will help NIRU make those decisions.

 My family has also started to investigate expanding and diversifying our business.
-In our current environment, all eggs should not be in the same basket.
 Having diversified investments and business will help create a sustainable income source.
 Our recommendation to NIRU on creating a new product line has established the foundations of an action plan that I can use for future projects.
-Furthermore, this project has validated the fact that I truly desire to work in my family business.
+Furthermore, this project has validated that I truly desire to work in my family business.
 I want to embrace the challenges ahead and create what NIRU has.
 I want to work with my family and build on what they have started.